777665Abhi/Flutter-Quick-Guide/README.md

 # ➤ Dart Language Essentials
 Dart is an object-oriented, strongly typed language developed by Google — used exclusively in Flutter for both frontend and backend logic.

+When we say Dart is a strongly typed language, it means:
+*Every variable has a specific type* (like int, String, double, bool, List<T>, Map<K, V>, or a custom class).
+Once a variable is declared with a type, you *cannot assign a value of another incompatible type to it*.
+The Dart analyzer (at compile-time) and the runtime (while executing) both enforce type rules to prevent invalid assignments or operations.
 ---

 ### 🔹 1. **Variables and Data Types**